castironclay/aws_lightsail_wireguard/README.md

 ## Create Server
 Build the server and output your wg0-client.conf to your current directory.<br/>
 `./deploy.sh`<br/>
 You'll be left with your wg0-client.conf file to connect to your server.
-Any init script runs on the server and a reboot occurs.
+An init script runs on the server after deployment and a reboot occurs.
 After the reboot you can connect.
-I usually start with a `watch -n 1 nc -nvvz ip port` and wait until the reboot occurs and the netcat starts to succeed. <br/>
+I usually, after deployment, start with a `watch -n 1 nc -nvvz ip port` and wait until the reboot occurs and the netcat starts to succeed. <br/>

 ## Destroy Server
 Teardown the server and delete all files associated with build.<br/>